helidon-io/helidon-examples/examples/imperative/data-jdbc/mysql/README.md

         .build();
 ```

-This directly constructed client is standalone.
+The directly constructed client is standalone.
 Each terminal operation owns its connection and does not participate in
 `Tx.transaction`.

-Before running the application, you must run `etc/schema.sql` against the database to create and populate the sample
-tables.
-The application does not create its own schema.
+As a result, the type lookup and mutation in each insert or update flow run as separate JDBC
+operations.

+## Prerequisites

+To build and run the example, you need:

+- A JDK
+- Maven
+- A running MySQL database

+You can use an existing database or start the optional Docker container described below.
+Docker is also required to run
+the database-backed tests.

+## Database Configuration

+The connection settings are under `app.database` in `src/main/resources/application.yaml`.
+By default, the application
-For this demo, the application connects to the `pokemons` database with username `user` and password `changeit`.
-These
+connects to the `pokemons` database at `localhost:3306` with username `user` and password `changeit`.
+If you use another
-credentials are part of the example and are not intended for use outside a local demo.

-The container instructions below are one convenient way to prepare a database and run the SQL script.
-They are provided
-to make the demo easy to try; they are not recommendations for configuring or securing a production environment.
-You
+database, update the URL and credentials before starting the application.

+The application does not create or migrate the schema, so initialize the database before starting the application.

-can instead use an existing MySQL database and run the script with the database tools and account management process
+The default credentials are intended only for this local demo.
+You can use an existing MySQL database or start the
-appropriate for that environment.
+optional local container described below.
+With an existing database, create the configured database and user, then run
+`etc/schema.sql` as that user.

 ## Optional Local MySQL Container